CprE308/lectures/lecture8/lecture8.md

 ## Process Creation and Termination
 When do new processes get created?

- - Any command -- Ex: Click on the IE icon
+ - Any command -- Ex: Click on the Chrome icon
  - First process?

 When do processes get terminated?